euppal/machdump/README.md

 ![machdump in action](/img/example.png)

 `machdump` is a tool to verbatim dump Mach-O object files for low-level debugging.
-I wrote it to aid in development for my language _chrona_.
+I wrote it in the hope that it will be useful for people who unfortunately must use Apple software.

 > NOTE: `machdump` only compiles on MacOS where the Mach-O headers are defined.